-Security personnel are granted with special powers to enable them to provide citizens with a safe and secure environment.
+Security personnel are granted special powers to enable them to provide citizens with a safe and secure environment.
 With these special powers are expectations of professionalism, ethical conduct, and accountability.
 Unlike many other occupations, security professionals are expected to maintain high ethical standards.
 Whether on duty, off duty, at work or at home, the public is watching.

-Though actual or deliberate acts of unethical behavior are rare, misconduct can occur in a variety of forms, including use of excessive force, improper conduct, acceptance of gratuities, and in some instances a criminal act.
+Though actual or deliberate acts of unethical behavior are rare, misconduct can occur in a variety of forms, including the use of excessive force, improper conduct, acceptance of gratuities, and in some instances a criminal act.
 Education that emphasizes what is appropriate and what is inappropriate is key to avoiding ethical pitfalls.

 Upon completion of this course you will be able to:

 - Explain why it is important to be aware of and open to ethical issues as a security professional in contemporary society